lauriequincey/snowlines/README.md

 - You will likely have to zoom the map viewer to see the snow-edge result in full detail if you are analysing larger than a local area.
 Why? - Earth Engine analyses are run to the output scale, not input scale.
 See: https://developers.google.com/earth-engine/guides/scale.

 ## Analysis Code
 Analysis scripts can be found under the "analysis" folder.
+They are written in R (v4.1.1).